nazwhale/CV/README.md

 ### About Me

+Six months ago I thought I was a person without a passion.
+I found it in coding and I can't quite belive it.

-By nature I'm an insanely curious person with a great enthusiasm for tech who constantly needs to be learning something new.
-I thrive in intellectually stimulating work environments, am adept at independent problem-solving, and love the buzz of seeing my code come to life and my tests turn green.
+I've always been a naturally curious person with a great enthusiasm for tech and I get bored quickly if I'm not learning something new.
+I feel that I thrive in intellectually stimulating work environments, am adept at independent problem-solving, and love the buzz of seeing my code come to life and my tests turn green.

 After my degree, I made a conscious decision to try and travel the world whilst financially supporting myself from my laptop.
 I found several freelance writing jobs and spent 2 years living and working in Morocco, Colombia, Sri Lanka, Guatemala, and China.
 I am currently laerning to code at [Makers Academy](http://www.makersacademy.com/), a highly-selective software development bootcamp in London.